ILDevOps/ildevops-iodraft/README.md

+## About this site
-Static site for IL DevOps to collaborate, share, and store meetup information.
+This is a collaboration site for the IL DevOps meetup.
+The site is live at https://ildevops.github.io.
+Code and resources are managed in this repo at https://github.com/ILDevOps/ildevops.github.io.

 ## Where to find us